nprost/supervised_missing/README.md

 **consistency** is used for figure 5 (section 6).
 There are three files as for the boxplot, but in addition, approximate Bayes rates are computed in *bayesrates.R* with oracle multiple imputation, as detailed in the paper.

-For scripts: give between 0 and 2 arguments to Rscript (e.g. "~$ Rscript 5 10"): the first one is the number of jobs to parallelize the "for" loop, the second is the number of cores for each ranger forest.
+For scripts: give between 0 and 2 arguments to Rscript (e.g. "~$ Rscript script_consistency.R 5 10"): the first one is the number of jobs to parallelize the "for" loop, the second is the number of cores for each ranger forest.

 All figure outputs go to the directory **figures** (created when necessary).